vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/all-apps/Policies.md

 - **Approval** policies allow you to exercise control over deployment and day-2 action requests before they are run by reviewing requests before resources are consumed or destroyed.
 - **Day 2 Actions** policies allow you to control what changes users can make to deployments and their component resources.
 - **IaaS Resource** policies allow you to validate and control what namespace resources deployments can consume when users request catalog items or create resources using the services console in {{ products.vra_9_full_name }}.
-- **Lease** policies allow you to control the amount of time that a deployment is available to your users and help you reduce the need to intervene manually to reclaim resources
+- **Lease** policies allow you to control the amount of time that a deployment is available to your users and help you reduce the need to intervene manually to reclaim resources.

 ## Project Structure